 DIY

 The DIY or doing it yourself approach is where you are actively managing a portfolio of assets to achieve your specific financial objectives rather than relying on a paid human or automated financial advisor.
-It involves researching and selecting your own investments, monitoring your portfolio’s performance, and making investment decisions.
+It involves researching and selecting your investments, monitoring your portfolio’s performance, and making investment decisions.

 Is the DIY approch right for you?

-DIY approach may be best if:
+The DIY approach may be best if:

 -